1sanch0/diffrt/README.md

 Proof of concept differentiable ray(path) tracer.

-Actually, it's just a little (and not very efficient) autograd engine (`src/autograd.h`) with a ray tracer on top of it.
+Actually, it's just a little (and not very efficient) (reverse-mode) autodiff engine (`src/autograd.h`) with a ray tracer on top of it.
 There is nothing special about the ray tracer.

 ## Example